PutraGandaD/TourismApp-Rework-Dicoding/README.md

 This repo is a major rework/refactor of Dicoding Tourism App because it's deprecated and very outdated. <br>
 Reworked to be inline with current Modern Android Development (MAD). <br>

+Notes : <br>
+## Now using Hilt as the method for Dependency Injection!
+## To refer to Koin Dependency Injection implementation, go to 301-koin branch

 ## Application Specification Overview
 - [x] Offline-first app, with recommended approach by Google (utilizing Single Source of Truth of data)
 - [x] UI built with Views, using Material Design 3 by Google
 - [x] With Single Activity Approach, as recommended by Google
-- [x] With Clean Architecture and recommended app architecture by Google, and Dependency Injection (Koin)
+- [x] With Clean Architecture and recommended app architecture by Google, and Dependency Injection (now with Hilt!)
 - [x] With Reactive Programming, utilizing Kotlin Flow and Coroutines
 - [x] Dynamic Feature Implementation